Updated 2/24/26

 Management Team

 Martin Marietta Materials is led by Chairman, President, and CEO C. Howard “Ward” Nye, who has guided the company through more than a decade of steady growth and strategic expansion.
 Under his leadership, the company has pursued a disciplined approach to acquisitions, integrated operations efficiently, and maintained a clear focus on shareholder value.
-Nye brings a grounded understanding of the construction materials space and is known for his long-term strategic vision.
+Nye brings a grounded understanding of the construction materials space and is known for his long-term strategic vision, which has been particularly evident in how the company has positioned itself to benefit from the current infrastructure investment cycle.

-Joining him is Robert J. Cardin, who currently serves as Senior Vice President, Interim Chief Financial Officer, Controller, and Chief Accounting Officer.
-Cardin plays a central role in managing the company’s financial health and reporting accuracy.
+Joining him is Robert J. Cardin, who serves as Senior Vice President, Interim Chief Financial Officer, Controller, and Chief Accounting Officer.
+Cardin plays a central role in managing the company’s financial health and reporting accuracy through a period of elevated capital spending.
 Bradley D. Kohn, as Senior Vice President and General Counsel, brings stability and oversight to the company’s legal affairs and compliance efforts.
-Together, this leadership team has steered Martin Marietta through shifting markets and regulatory changes while keeping the company on solid footing.
+Together, this leadership team has steered Martin Marietta through shifting markets and regulatory changes while maintaining the financial discipline that income investors have come to rely on.

 Valuation and Stock Performance